dmdaksh/CARETS-APP/README.md

 Search Term -> Age -> Gender -> Phase -> Status -> Clusters of records

-Following tree strucutre is to better understand the data structure implemented in the application.
-The following tree structure can be understood as follows:

-- 1000 records are fetched from ClinicalTrials.gov API.
-- First level is search term, in this case, it is `Glioma`.
-- Second level is age, so filters are `Child` and `Adult`, `Older Adult`.
-- Third level is gender, so filters are `All`, `Female`, `Male`.
-- Fourth level is phase, so filters are `Early Phase 1`, `Phase 1`, `Phase 2`, `Phase 3`, `Phase 4`, `Not Applicable`.
-- Fifth level is status, so filters are `Not yet recruiting`, `Recruiting`, `Enrolling by invitation`, `Active, not recruiting`, `Completed`, `Terminated`, `Suspended`, `Withdrawn`, `Unknown status`.
-- Sixth level has the cluster of records, which are segregated based on previous filters.

-Following tree strucutre is to better understand the data structure implemented in the application.
+Following tree structure is to better understand the data structure implemented in the application.
 The following tree structure can be understood as follows:

 - 1000 records are fetched from ClinicalTrials.gov API.
 - First level is search term, in this case, it is `Glioma`.